mfergusson-ibm/lab/README.md

 # lab

 Simulated network (Lab01) that is based on Netlab and Containerlab for running in a home lab and providing a SevOne discoverable network that can be spun up in minutes.
 Requires reletively low cpu and memory.
+7 routers are started and 1 linux hosts.

 1. The instructions and config are for an Ubuntu standalone or VM server.